JuliaMolSim/MolSSI_workshop/README.md

     - File I/O: Basics of reading from and writing to files.

 3. Leveraging Julia’s Power
+  - Why Julia?
+    - Overview of Julia’s key features: speed, ease of use, and suitability for scientific computing.
+    - Comparison with other languages like Python and MATLAB in terms of performance and syntax.
   - Multiple Dispatch:
     - Explanation of Julia’s unique multiple dispatch system, with examples to showcase its flexibility and performance benefits.
   - Package Manager (Pkg):